Samoftheforrest/follow-the-leader/README.md

 Because the social icons section has been absolutely positioned to the bottom of the screen, and the game board had a `min-height` set on it, this would cause overlapping between the two sections when the viewport height was less than the game board's `min-height` and the social icon's height together.

 - **Fix**
-To fix this, I added a media query that replaces the absolute positioning of the social icons section with `position: static` on certain screen sizes.
+To fix this, I removed the absolute positioning from the social icons, and set the heights of both the game area and the social icons area using `vh` units so that they never overflow from the screen.
+I also added a `min-height` value on to both of the areas to ensure that they would not shrink too small on certain devices.

 - **Verdict**
 I have tested this fix on two mobile devices (Samsung Galaxy S8 and iPhone SE), two tablet devices (iPad Mini and iPad Air), a laptop and a desktop and the sections are not overlapping.
 I have determined that this fix has been successful.